 There is 1 operator that run from Koh Samui to Bangkok.
-If you decide to take a Bus, you can take the Express and VIP options.
+If you decide to take a Bus, you can take the VIP option.

 Being in Thailand means you can island hop, and getting from Koh Samui to Bangkok island is no issue with a bus-ferry combo.
 The buses that go from Bangkok are usually double-decker with very comfortable seats.
 Comfort is important for such a long journey, and the ferry ride is usually a piece of cake.
 Both vehicles have A/C.